prjblk/wordpress-audit-automation/README.md

     cp config.ini.sample config.ini
     nano config.ini
     ```
+4. Install Python dependencies + Semgrep
+    ```
+    pip install -r requirements.txt
+    ```
-4. Setup the database schema manually (skip this step if providing privileged database credentials to the script)
+5. Setup the database schema manually (skip this step if providing privileged database credentials to the script)
     * Create a database and run the SQL in create_plugin_data_table and create_plugin_results_table in dbutils.py
-5. Run the download script with the --download flag and --create-schema
+6. Run the download script with the --download flag and --create-schema options
     * You might want to run this and the audit script in a tmux/screen session as it takes ages
-6. Run the audit script
+7. Run the audit script
-7. Triage output
+8. Triage output
-8. ???
+9. ???
-9. CVEs
+10. CVEs

 ### Example Usage